Why an LLM alone is not enough

 | Semantic | Groups sentences by similarity | Mixed-content documents |

-| Recursive | Splits at chapter → paragraph → sentence level | Structured documents |
+| Recursive | Splits at chapter → paragraph → sentence | Structured documents |

-| Agentic | LLM decides split points | Complex, varied documents |
+| Agentic | LLM decides split points | Complex, varied corpora |

-| Late chunking | Full document embedding first, then split | Context-sensitive content |
+| Late chunking | Embed full doc first, then split | Context-sensitive content |

-Embedding Generation
+Embedding generation

-Popular embedding models (2026):
+Popular embedding models in 2026:

-- OpenAI text-embedding-3-large: 3072 dimensions, excellent quality, paid API
+- OpenAI text-embedding-3-large: 3072 dimensions, excellent quality, paid API.

-- OpenAI text-embedding-3-small: 1536 dimensions, good value for money
+- OpenAI text-embedding-3-small: 1536 dimensions, strong cost-quality balance.

-- Cohere Embed v4: Multimodal (text + image), 128K context, 100+ languages
+- Cohere Embed v4: multimodal (text + image), 128K context, 100+ languages.

-- Voyage AI voyage-3-large: SOTA performance across 100 datasets, Matryoshka dimensions (256-2048), quantization support
+- Voyage AI voyage-3-large: SOTA across 100 datasets, Matryoshka dimensions (256-2048), quantization support.

 - Open-source:

-nomic-embed-text-v2-moe(MoE architecture, multilingual),BGE-M3(dense + sparse + multi-vector retrieval, 100+ languages)
+nomic-embed-text-v2-moe(MoE, multilingual),BGE-M3(dense + sparse + multi-vector retrieval, 100+ languages).

-Vector Database
+Vector database

 | Database | Type | Strength | When to choose |